 Initiative 2: Utilize the institution's assessment system and program review to evaluate the effectiveness of the College's resource allocation process: To evaluate the effectiveness of the College's resource allocation process, it must review and evaluate the degree to which resources are being allocated in a transparent and cost-effective manner.
-Evaluation and review must relate to each departments/units progress in meeting the institution's mission and goals.
+Evaluation and review must relate to each department's/unit's progress in meeting the institution's mission and goals.
 The program review process has been proven to be an effective tool to evaluate the effectiveness of programs and services and to insure that the College keeps quality improvement at the forefront of college activities.
 Program review and unit assessment must be utilized as the key tools in evaluating the effectiveness of the College's resource allocation process.
-The program review and institutional assessment process serves as the foundation upon which departments/units develop a platform to advocate for their needs in achieving educational excellence.
+The program review and institutional assessment processes serve as the foundation upon which departments/units develop a platform to advocate for their needs in achieving educational excellence.
 Program review and assessment provide the product for data-driven information for college-wide decision-making and resource allocation.

-Goal 4: Promote the Guam Community College brand to reach regional, national, and international recognition.

-Within the next six years GCC needs to expand its horizon to be internationally and globally recognized as a premier higher education institution that provides quality and proven educational and workforce development programs.
-The College needs to invest in improving and expanding its mode of educational delivery and provide access not only on the local and regional level but, in the immediate future, on the international level as well.
+Goal 4: Promote the Guam Community College brand to achieve regional, national, and international recognition: Within the next six years GCC needs to expand its horizons to be internationally and globally recognized as a premier higher education institution that provides quality and proven educational and workforce development programs.
+The College needs to invest in improving and expanding its mode of educational delivery and provide access not only on the local and regional level but also, in the immediate future, on the international level as well.
 In order to achieve this monumental goal, two specific initiatives are included in the ISMP:

-Initiative 1: Promote and highlight the GCC brand: Re-launch a strengthened branding campaign to provide awareness with the educational and workforce development programs offered at the College.
-Develop a marketing video showcasing the College's facilities, real time classroom action, student testimonials, technology-equipped classroom and state-of-the-art student center and learning resources center.
-GCC's low-cost tuition fees as compared to other post-secondary educational institutions both nationally and globally should also be highlighted.
+Initiative 1: Market and highlight the GCC brand: Re-launch a strengthened branding campaign to provide awareness of the educational and workforce development programs offered at the College.
+Develop a marketing video showcasing the College's facilities, real time classroom action, student testimonials, technology-equipped classrooms and state-of-the-art student center and learning resource center.
+GCC's competitive tuition and fees as part of a two-plus-two formula for those wanting to continue their post-secondary education should also be highlighted.

-Initiative 2: Internationalizing our campus: The quest of internationalizing our campus begins right at home here at GCC.
-GCC is a diverse campus community with faculty, administrators, staff, and students coming from different ethnic backgrounds of the neighboring islands of

-Micronesia, and the countries of the Philippines, Korea, China, Japan, and the Chamorro people of Guam and the Northern Marianas.
+Initiative 2: Promote internationalizing our campus: The quest of internationalizing our campus begins right at home here at GCC.
+GCC is a diverse campus community with faculty, administrators, staff, and students coming from different ethnic backgrounds of the neighboring islands of Micronesia, and the countries of the Philippines, Korea, China, Japan, and the Chamorro people of Guam and the Northern Marianas.
 Internationalizing our campus begins with implementing the following tenets and perspectives:

-- 1. If and when we internationalize our campus, we learn, support, and build on the existing languages, cultures, and histories of Guam's diverse peoples; - 2.
-If and when we internationalize our campus, we develop, inspire, and instill respect and honor for various cultures among our students, faculty and other constituents; - 3.
-If and when we internationalize our campus, we construct viable and robust educational and economic regional and international partnerships; and - 4.
-If and when we internationalize our campus, we fortify the college's role as a gateway to and bridge between Asia, the Pacific, the Americas, and the world.
+- 1. When we internationalize our campus, we learn, support, and build on the existing languages, cultures, and histories of Guam's diverse peoples; - 2.
+When we internationalize our campus, we develop, inspire, and instill respect and honor for various cultures among our students, faculty and other constituents; - 3.
+When we internationalize our campus, we construct viable and robust educational and economic regional and international partnerships; and - 4.
+When we internationalize our campus, we fortify the college's role as a gateway to and bridge between Asia, the Pacific, the Americas, and the world.

 Because of our diverse campus community, the College should set aside a day to honor and celebrate diversity.
-The College should research and write the history of GCC from its humble beginning and its origin as the Guam Trade School in the 1950s and its transformation to the community college that it is at present.
+The College should research and write the history of GCC from its humble origin as the Guam Trade School in the 1950s to its transformation to a successful community college.